 manager / deputy.

-5 Liaison Officers become isolated and follow a "local" agenda as opposed to the agreed Medium There is some evidence from other collaborative ventures that liaison officers became isolated and started to go "native". programme This would be mitigated by the fact that the line management for these individuals would be the Regional Manager or his/her deputy and they would have to have appropriate performance management arrangements in place to ensure that this did not happen.
-Strong commissioning and governance arrangements would also have to be in place to ensure that Liaison Officers were not deviated from the agreed programme.
-6 The loss of senior staff members leads to a reduction in the capability of the facilitation resource.
-Unknown as yet 7 The reduction in resource is too great.
-Low Data from areas such as East Riding and Cumberland suggest that the proposed solution is reasonable.
-8 Authorities unable to deal with a commissioning approach and the service deteriorates due to loss of direct control.
-Medium If an authority considers that it is insufficiently mature to manage such an arrangement then it should not subscribe.
-However differing priorities and political drivers could lead to friction and reduced buy in to the EP function in general.
-Simple and clear governance procedures should mitigate this risk.
-9 Costs are greater than anticipated Low A prudent approach has been taken to the costs but nevertheless there may be some hidden costs and some key information is unavailable until such time as more detailed job descriptions are available, and those applied through the host authority's job evaluation procedure.
+5 Liaison Officers Medium There is some evidence from other

+5 become isolated and Wieurum collaborative ventures that liaison

+follow a "local" officers became isolated and started to

+go "native".

+agenda as opposed to go nauve.

+the agreed This would be mitigated by the fact

+programme This would be mitigated by the fact that the line management for these

+individuals would be the Regional

+Manager or his/her deputy and they

+would have to have appropriate

+performance management

+arrangements in place to ensure that

+this did not happen.

+Strong commissioning and

+governance arrangements would also

+have to be in place to ensure that

+Liaison Officers were not deviated

+from the agreed programme.

+6 The loss of senior staff Unknown from the ugreed programme.

+0 members leads to a as yet

+reduction in the us yee

+capability of the

+facilitation resource.

+7 The reduction in Low Data from areas such as East Riding

+resource is too great. and Cumberland suggest that the

+Ŭ proposed solution is reasonable.

+8 Authorities unable to Medium If an authority considers that it is

+deal with a insufficiently mature to manage such

+commissioning an arrangement then it should not

+approach and the subscribe.

+service deteriorates However differing priorities and

+due to loss of direct political drivers could lead to friction

+control. and reduced buy in to the EP function

+in general.

+Simple and clear governance

+procedures should mitigate this risk.

+9 Costs are greater than Low A prudent approach has been taken to

+anticipated the costs but nevertheless there may

+be some hidden costs and some key

+information is unavailable until such

+time as more detailed job descriptions

+are available, and those applied through the host authority's job evaluation procedure.
 The gateway review by Chief Executives once this process has been undertaken should mitigate this risk.
 10 Liaison Officers could find their pay grades changed as a result of the host authority's pay evaluation process putting them out of step in comparison with those with whom they work at an individual authority.
 Low This could work both ways.
 In practice, it is inconceivable that pay rates would be significantly different but it would be an unavoidable consequence of working for a different organisation.
 The only other mitigating action would be to choose a different operating model.
 11 Greater concentration of expertise creates greater risk of loss should an individual officer retire / move on.
 Low This risk is already faced by individual authorities.
 A larger unit should facilitate the ability to have better workforce planning thus reducing the risk.